Jacob-Brown-950/SOC-Stack-Lab/README.md

 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Pentesting tools to create realistic network traffic and attack scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc